benswift/simple-pandoc-pdf-template/README.md

 Pandoc is doing all the heavy lifting---this just adds a simple LaTeX "header" which gives decent-looking pdf output and a `Makefile` to tie it all together.

+_Note:_ if you need citations/references, check out the `bibtex` branch in this repo.

 ## Usage

 1. write your content in `document.md`